THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

 I told him about the things I saw in the attic, the floating black mass, and the woman with the auburn hair in the green dress walking in the hall.
 I chose not to say anything about the bust Sandy created that resembled the ghost, not yet anyway.
 He told me that Sandy saw a similar woman in the house, among other things.

 We made an appointment for him to come by the house that same night so he could get a feel for the place.
 He would also bring Beverly.
 She worked with him on cases when she could.
-I thanked Karl for his time, said goodbye to Beverly, and left.
+I thanked Karl for his time, said goodbye to Beverly, and went home.

-I anticipated the arrival of Karl and Beverly.
+I awaited the arrival of Karl and Beverly.
 Maybe they could give me some insight as to what was going on.

 “I appreciate you both coming by tonight,” I said.